Price on Request

 This inventive piece, painted during Mukti's black and white period from 2005 - 2007, displays the artist's mastery of the 13th - 16th century Newar Design style through its precise lines, original composition, and use of traditional iconography while also demonstrating his creativity.
 The whimsical creatures surrounding the central figure a wonderful creations by the artist.

 This original thangka, or paubha in Nepal, was painted in the traditional manner with handmade blank ink on primed cotton canvas.
 There is no other pigment used, meaning that even one small slip of the brush will force the artist to destroy the entire work.
 Additionally, in only painting with black ink, Mukti is painting the negative space with the plain canvas taking prominence.
 This method takes considerable concentration, and a painting of this size and complexity will take many weeks to compose and complete.

 This original painting is available for the discerning collector.
 If you are interested, please email Mahakala@MahakalaFineArts.com for pricing and more information.

-With your 80 cm (31.5 inch) fine art print you will receive an authentication card, numbered and signed by the artist in English and Nepali script, as well as an artist biography.
+With your 113 cm (44.5 inch), 80 cm (31 inch) or 50 cm (20 inch) prints you will receive an authentication card, signed by the artist in English and Nepali script, as well as an artist biography.

-Mahakala Fine Arts donates a portion of all fine art print sales to social programs in the Himalaya.
+Mahakala Fine Arts donates a portion of all print sales to social programs in the Himalaya.
 Please join us!

-If you are interested in the original painting, please email Mahakala@MahakalaFineArts.com.
-Please note that the price ($999,999) on the website is just a placeholder.
+The original painting is available for the knowledgable collector.
+If you are interested in this painting, please email Mahakala@MahakalaFineArts.com.
 We will share the price on request as well as more information about this stunning painting.